 - Good sportsmanship and fair competitive play are the goals.
 Students learn to take responsibility for their actions and about compassion for others.

 - Activities include 4-Square, kickball, basketball, hula-hoops, jump rope, and hop-scotch.
 It’s been so fun to watch the kids’ ear-to-ear grins while running from feature to feature on the new playground!

 - The Elementary PTO generously provides Peaceful Playground equipment.

 - ECR Staff also provide post-recess lunch room support for K-5th grades.
 2-5 of us help students focus on having time to eat a good lunch and work to promote respectful behavior.

 KEY CLUB YOUTH LEADERSHIP PROGRAM

-- 19 members in grades 9 through 12 have participated in Key Club activities.
+- Members in grades 7 through 12 have participate in Key Club activities.

-- Jill Nocera-Swanson is our club advisor, and meetings are held on Mondays during advisory period.
+- Jill Swanson is our club advisor, and meetings are held on Tuesdays during advisory period at the High School Media Center.
 Occasional weekend meetings allow for more time to plan and organize events.

 - Ely Kiwanis Club supports the Club’s efforts.

 - Our Mentoring Program is growing!
 Call 365-5254 if you are interested in becoming a mentor for a young person in Ely!
 The mentor role is tremendously rewarding, and we have a lot of fun as a group.

 - Mentor and mentees meet as pairs every week and as a group monthly.
 Some youth and adults participate in only the group activities.